The Last of the Finest: Plot

 The team trails Reece to an event for the Central American Relief Fund, where they witness Norringer give a speech advocating support for Central American rebel forces.
-On the roof of the building, they videotape Reece meeting with Norringer.
-They visit retired cop Tommy Grogan (John Finnegan), who reads Reece and Norringer's lips to determine that there is a major deal going down the next night.
+On the roof of the building, a videotape is made of Reece meeting with Norringer.
+They visit Daly's retired former partner Tommy Grogan (John Finnegan), who reads Reece and Norringer's lips to determine that there is a major deal going down the next night.

-As the team investigates Norringer's harbor operation, Captain Torres visits Grogan with Reece's henchman to determine what he told Daly's team.
+As the team investigates Norringer's harbor operation, Captain Torres (who is secretly in Norringer's pocket) visits Grogan to determine what he told Daly's team.
 At Norringer's warehouse, the team realizes that the drug sales are used to finance weapons purchases on behalf of Central American rebels.
 Norringer's men give chase, and the team escapes in one of the loaded trucks.
 After they crash it into an overpass, they find that it is loaded with over $22 million.

 They hide the cash in the cesspool at the park.
 As they clean up afterward, they find Grogan's body in a locker.
-Realizing that their families are in danger, they gather all of their loved ones in an secluded spot and debate their next step.
+Realizing that their families are in danger, they gather all of their loved ones in a secluded spot and debate their next step.
 They agree to pursue the case, rather than run off with the money.
 Daly confronts Torres about Grogan, and he confesses to his involvement in the scheme, explaining that he just does not care anymore about right and wrong.

 Daly sets up an exchange at the park, with Gross and Rodriguez hiding in sniper positions.
 They have also planted small charges around the field.
 When Torres and Norringer arrive, a gunfight ensues.
 The police arrive, because Torres had called them in a final act of contrition, and they help Daly and his team defend themselves.
 Norringer, Torres, and Reece are all killed in the firefight.
 The film closes with the rededication of Canyon Park in Jones' honor.
-Daly is back in uniform, and the camera lingers on a TV where Norringer's handler, a corrupt white house aide, denies involvement in the scheme while expressing support for the rebels.
+Daly is back in uniform, and the camera lingers on a TV where Norringer's handler, a corrupt presidential aide, denies involvement in the scheme while expressing support for the rebels.